When you Might File a Complaint

 Discuss the issue with a planner.
 You may learn that there is no violation, or that steps are already being taken to correct the situation.
-If the problem still appears to be a violation, you may submit your concern using Access Pismo Beach, an easy way to send your questions, complaints and compliments directly to the city staff person who can help you.
+If the problem still appears to be a violation, you may submit your concern using Pismo Pulse, an easy way to send your questions, complaints and compliments directly to the city staff person who can help you.

 What Happens Next

 The complaint is reviewed by the Planning Department and given to a planner to investigate.
 The planner investigates the complaint, normally within ten days of receipt, and determines if it is valid.
 If not, the planner will inform you, in writing or by telephone or electronic mail, that there is no basis for complaint, no action will be taken.
 The file is closed.

 If the complaint is valid, the planner will request compliance of the offending party: